 Subnet transformation symbols s/GS1Sn;BS (Blatov, 2007), where s is a conventional name of the initial net, G is the space group of the initial net, S1, , Sn is the sequence of group-subgroup transformations to obtain the symmetry of the resulting subnet, Sn, BS is the set of numbers of non-equivalent edges to be retained in the subnet.
 For instance, the notation fny/P 63/m c m->P 63 2 2 (0,0,1/4);Bond sets: 2,3,4,5 means that the subnet is derived from the RCSR net fny by decreasing its space-group symmetry from P63/mcm to P6322 with shifting the origin by (0, 0, 1/4) vector and breaking all non-equivalent edges in the resulting net except the edges No 2, 3, 4 and 5.

+TOPOL_REPRES_ENTANGL

-TOPOL_REPRES_ENTANGL contains no items because the descriptors of entanglements in crystal structures have not been consistent yet.
-However, the importance of entanglements in the topological description is undoubtful , and this category should be developed in future versions of the dictionary.
+This category contains no items, because the descriptors of entanglements in crystal structures have not been standardized yet.
+However, the importance of entanglements in the topological description is acknowledged , and this category is expected to be developed in future versions of the dictionary.

-TOPOL_REPRES_TILING
+TOPOL_REPRES_TILING, TOPOL_REPRES_TILING_FACES, and TOPOL_REPRES_TILING_TILES

+These three categories describe a tiling, which is admitted by the underlying net.
+As a rule, natural tiling (Blatov et al., 2007) is described, since it contains minimal cages, which can be combined to provide all other larger cages, including infinite channels.

+Items in these categories include:

 _topol_repres_tiling.vertices

 _topol_repres_tiling.edges